glennsvel90/Object-Oriented-Programming-Coin-Creator/README.md

 A project to explore OOP principles by creating various coins with unique features

 Coins can be rusted, cleaned, and flipped.
-Descriptions of each coin is provided
+Descriptions of each coin is provided when the program is run

 ## Dependencies
 Python 3